-On the charitable front the School raised in the region of £24,000 for Epilepsy Scotland, in memory of a recent former pupil.
+On the charitable front the School raised in the region of £35,000 for the British Heart Foundation.
 Pupils also take part in a wide range of local community activities including musical performances for senior citizens, visiting and performing for nursing home residents and visiting and performing for the local hospice.
 Moreover, a large number of senior pupils undertake voluntary work in connection with the Duke of Edinburgh Award Scheme and their own preparation for university.